Ilex aquifolium

 Get rid of any leaves the mites have damaged, and then double down by spraying with neem oil once a week or so, until all vestiges of the spider mites have disappeared.

-If the problem persists, consult our guide on spider mite detection and treatment for more solutions.
+If the problem persists, consult our guide to dealing with spider mites.

 Disease